I have been immersed in the psychotherapeutic world for many years and have witnessed its positive, transformative and life-enhancing potential.

 This often involves looking at your past and present experiences in addition to future aspirations.

-I will incorporate exploration of life meaning, purpose, and spiritual growth, where appropriate.
+I will incorporate exploration of life meaning and purpose, where appropriate.
 I may also draw your attention to the interconnectedness of body, mind, emotions and spirit and of the necessity for healing on each of these levels.

-I also work as a yoga teacher where I facilitate the development of a compassionate mind-body connection and have taught yoga to recovering addicts in a prison.
-I am additionally an approved therapist with Anxiety UK.
+I have additionally worked as a yoga teacher in various settings, including with recovering addicts in a prison, and therefore value the development of a compassionate mind-body connection.
+I am also an approved therapist with Anxiety UK.

 With this in mind, whatever is troubling you, however big or small it may seem, I offer a warm, safe and confidential space.